gyrogami logo

 This gold thing could be addictive.

 Perhaps this inaugurates my first themed series, the IYHTAITE Collection (If You Have To Ask It's Too Expensive).
 This gold thing could be addictive.
-Expect to see much more from the IYHTAITE collection.
+Expect to see more from the IYHTAITE collection.

 Posted by M: October 26, 2019